bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="New file, script.js, add function with 'use strict'" alt="New file, script.js, add function with 'use strict'." />

-You should be able to do this on your own, but I will show you how I did it here.
+<p>You should be able to do this on your own, but I will show you how I did
+it here.
 First, I&apos;m going to just make a new file, and you call it
 <b>script.js</b>, that makes sense.
 Then on this file I&apos;m going to add my
 <b>IIFE</b> immediately invoked function expression, with the parentheses